-Stephen Herzog is a Ph.D. student focused on international security, particularly nuclear weapons proliferation, arms control, domestic sources of foreign policy, and NATO-Russian relations.
-He draws on a range of approaches, including archival methods, elite interviewing, and survey experiments.
-Currently, Stephen is in residence as a Nuclear Security Fellow at Fundação Getulio Vargas.
-In addition, he is a Fellow of the Yale Program on Japanese Politics and Diplomacy, and a nonresident WSD-Handa Fellow at the Pacific Forum, Center for Strategic and International Studies.
+Stephen Herzog is a Ph.D. candidate focused on international security: nuclear weapons proliferation, arms control, and domestic sources of foreign policy.
+His research draws on archival methods, elite interviewing, and survey experiments.
+He is a Fellow of the Yale Program on Japanese Politics and Diplomacy, and a nonresident WSD-Handa Fellow at the Pacific Forum, Center for Strategic and International Studies.

 Stephen holds an M.A. and M.Phil. in Political Science from Yale, an M.A. with honors in Security Studies from Georgetown University, and a B.A. in International Relations as his class valedictorian at Knox College.
 He has traveled in over 80 countries.